BasedLukas/BasedLukas.github.io/source/about/index.md

 ---

 # About me

+Currently building search engines for AI at [getdelv.com](https://getdelv.com)

-I work as a machine learning focused software developer.
-I am currently working on NLP and OCR systems but also have experience with reinforcement learning.
+I have experience working as a machine learning focused software developer.
+I worked on NLP and OCR systems but also with reinforcement learning.
 In the past I have worked with advanced analytical instrumentation and analysis of experimental results.
 My original training is in biochemistry.

 I was awarded the [Emergent Ventures](https://marginalrevolution.com/marginalrevolution/2023/09/emergent-ventures-winners-29th-cohort.html) grant (2023) to further my work on LLMs.